The Season of Christmas

 Christmas (in old English, Cristes maesse) commemorates the Incarnation of the Word of God in the birth of Jesus Christ.
 In the Book of Common Prayer, Christmas Day is one of the seven principal feasts.
 It is also called The Nativity of Our Lord Jesus Christ.

-Trinity on the Hill will celebrate through our regular Sunday services, at 8 am and 10:30 am, and these additional services: (Download bulletins here)
+Trinity on the Hill will celebrate through our regular Sunday services, at 8 am and 10:30 am, and these additional services.

-Sunday, December 17, 5 pmService of Advent Lessons and Carols
+Sunday, December 8, 5 pmService of Advent Lessons and Carols (video on Facebook)

 The Christmas season lasts twelve days, through Epiphany on January 6.
 The season includes Christmas (beginning at sundown the evening before), the First Sunday after Christmas Day, or the Holy Name of Our Lord Jesus Christ, and the Second Sunday after Christmas Day.